• Home

 • Tweet

-The holiday magic in your kid’s eyes is one of the best things about Christmas and making this Easy Reindeer Food Recipe is all part of that fun.
+The holiday magic in your kid’s eyes is one of the best things about Christmas, and making this Easy Reindeer Food Recipe is all part of that fun.
 Your children will absolutely love helping you make this magical reindeer food to put out on Christmas Eve night before they go to bed.
-It’s save for outdoor critters like birds and squirrels, too!
+It’s safe for outdoor critters like birds and squirrels, too!

 Make this Easy Reindeer Food Recipe with your kids to put outside on Christmas eve.
 It is a safe treat for squirrels and birds to nibble on as well.